torvalds/linux/Documentation/networking/device_drivers/intel/igb.rst

 MAC and VLAN anti-spoofing feature
 ----------------------------------
-When a malicious driver attempts to send a spoofed packet, it is dropped by the hardware and not transmitted.
+When a malicious driver attempts to send a spoofed packet, it is dropped by the hardware and yest transmitted.

-An interrupt is sent to the PF driver notifying it of the spoof attempt.
+An interrupt is sent to the PF driver yestifying it of the spoof attempt.
 When a spoofed packet is detected, the PF driver will send the following message to the system log (displayed by the "dmesg" command):
 Spoof event(s) detected on VF(n), where n = the VF that attempted to do the